farizulhammi/discord-simple-command/README.md

-A simple Discord bot package that responds to predefined commands with custom messages and activities.
+A simple Discord bot package that responds commands with custom messages and activities.

 ### Installation